ranijames/Data_analysis/README.md

 3. `data_report_visual_analysis.ipynb`
  This notebook represents the visual analysis of a given dataset as boxplots, category plot , and swarmplots using python seaborn library

+ 4. `list_difference_remove_unwanted_characters.ipynb`
+ This notebook contains scripts for comparing two lists, for there difference.
+In addition to that extarcting rows within a datframe based on which column you need.